The Journeyman Project 1: Pegasus Prime

 - 100 % negative mentions

-Reviewers highlight the enhanced atmosphere through the expanded Martian maze, immersive video calls that suggest a larger world, and the added tension of navigating new staff after a wave hits.
+Reviewers highlight the enhanced atmosphere through the expanded Martian maze, immersive video calls that suggest a larger world, and the added tension of navigating new staff after a crisis.
 The submarine section now serves a functional purpose, contributing to the overall experience, while hidden items and easter eggs further enrich the game's ambiance.

 “The vastly expanded Martian maze always felt like a bit of a letdown and too easy in the original, but now it immerses you in a world that feels alive, especially with the little bits of video calling that make you feel there is a world going on outside of what you're seeing.”